 I would wait for the afternoon, when a whisper-gentle wind would spin pollen in bending golden threads, bobbing like scented sea-horses on the breeze.

 I would reach out to touch them as a child pops liquid bubbles, my hand retreating at the last moment, my fingers folding into a delicate frame to view them from.

 If I were here I would sense a warm ease at dusk.

 The darkness would rush in quickly, subsumed by dense foliage.
 The cottage would draw me back in and as I lit the fire my feet would find it hard to adjust to the cool, dry wood beneath me.

 I’d put on woolen socks.

-I’d keep the dust-pink dress on and it would glow warmer with the fire as a low peachy cloud is lit from within by a sunset.
+I’d keep the dust-pink dress on and it would glow warmer with the fire just as a cloud is lit from within by sunset.

 If I were here the inky indigo darkness of midnight would call me to slip out of bed, pour warm red wine, open the door and sit on the cold stone step beneath.